ResursBank/ResursBank.github.io/docs/platform-plugins/woocommerce/zero-decimals-with-resurs-bank-in-woocommerce.md

 add_filter( 'woocommerce_price_trim_zeros', '__return_true' );
 ```

 With this code, 49.00 will be displayed as 49.
-If you only have prices with whole numbers in your store and you're displaying prices including VAT, then it's only the VAT that will actually be displayed with 2 decimals.
+If you only have prices with whole numbers in your store and you're displaying prices including VAT, then it's only the VAT that will actually be displayed with two decimal places.
 This results in a more accurate calculation of prices and VAT in your store while avoiding unnecessary decimal points.

 ## I want to do this as a plugin - how would it look?

-This is how a plugin could look like.
+This is how a plugin could look.
 A file like this can be placed directly in `wp-content/plugins/` and then activated from the plugin manager.

 **Example: `<WP-root>/wp-content/plugins/woocommerce-price-trim-zeros.php`**